gildas/puppet-me/README.md

   When used, Hyper-V will be configured.
   A reboot might be necessary before building the first box.
   Only one of -HyperV, -Virtualbox, -VMWare can be specified.
+- -NoUpdateCache
+  When used, the cache will not be updated.
 - -PackerBuild
   When all software is installed, [packer-windows](https://github.com/gildas/packer-windows) will build the given list of [Vagrant](http://vagrantup.com) boxes.
 - -PackerHome *path*